L4v/computer_graphics/README.md

 - base: Contains the base code which can be expanded upon for projects and learning
 - week-x: Contains x week's material

-## Used packages
+## Environment
-> Note: If you wish to use other libraries, consult with your TA.
+> Note: If you wish to use other libraries, consult with Jovan Ivošević at ivosevic.jovan@uns.ac.rs.
 - GLFW
 - GLEW
 - GLM